You are required to complete the AtP renewal process through MyBar. During the process, you will be asked to:

 You should complete the AtP renewal process by Logging on to MyBar.

 Detailed information about AtP is contained below.
-If you are not able to find the information you require, please contact the Bar Council’s Barrister's Records Department on 020 7242 0934 or email [email protected].
+If you are not able to find the information you require, please contact the Bar Council’s Barrister Records Department via their Barrister Records Support Hub.

 Applying for a practising certificate